<updated to the latest ACRA RFA Guidelines version 2.3 dated 12 Nov 2018>

 - Part II, First Schedule of the ACRA (Filing Agents and Qualified Individuals) Regulations, for the prevention of money laundering and financing of terrorism (download here).

 - Guidelines for Registered Filing Agents (download here).

 We summarise the key areas where a CSP should focus on to prepare for the AML/CFT review.

-Before the ACRA-appointed reviewers conduct their on-site visit, CSPs are required to complete the Self-Assessment Form (which can be downloaded here).
+Before the ACRA-appointed reviewers conduct their on-site visit, CSPs are required to complete the online Self-Assessment Form (which can be accessed here).
 The review will be based on the responses in this form.
 It is important to note that higher weightage is given on Section C – Internal Policies, Procedures and Controls (IPPC) and Section D – Customer Due Diligence of the Self-Assessment Form.
 The CSP should review the questions in the Self-Assessment Form, and ensure that if any of the responses is “Yes”, the CSP must be able to support it with documentary proof.

 AML/CFT Policy (IPPC)